 Uses and benefits of RT-LAMP

-While relatively new technology, invented in 2000, there are several examples where it has been used.
+Whilst being a relatively new technology, invented in 2000, there are several examples where it has been used.
 An assay specifically for the hepatitis B virus has been successfully developed and used.
 This is also true for the West Nile virus, where specificity was high to the West Nile virus and not other members of the Flavivirus group.

 The benefits of RT-LAMP are important for the viability of broadscale use of this technology.
 Chief among these is that amplification of genetic material is done quickly under isothermal conditions, which removes the requirements for a thermal cycler.